ixtenu/acmerc/hardware.md

 [li]: https://bugs.freedesktop.org/show_bug.cgi?id=106036
 [il]: https://wildstar84.wordpress.com/2015/06/05/ibmlenovo-scrollpoint-mouse-with-smooth-horizontal-scrolling-in-linux/

 When the scrolling stick is working, the ScrollPoint III is a nice mouse for any use, not just within Acme.
-Not everyone likes the scrolling stick, but I came to prefer it to the scrollwheel.
-When the scrolling stick is broken, the ScrollPoint III is inferior to a normal mouse in every application except Acme, since it is then effectively a three-button mouse without a scrollwheel, like many models made in the 1990s.
-Since the scrolling stick is now broken everywhere except macOS, which isn't my daily driver, when using the ScrollPoint I typically connect another normal mouse with a scrollwheel and switch between them, but this is an unsatisfactory solution.
+Not everyone likes the scrolling stick, but I came to prefer it to the scroll wheel.
+When the scrolling stick is broken, the ScrollPoint III is inferior to a normal mouse in every application except Acme, since it is then effectively a three-button mouse without a scroll wheel, like many models made in the 1990s.
+Since the scrolling stick is now broken everywhere except macOS, which isn't my daily driver, it is an unsatisfactory solution.

 ### VerticalMouse

 Russ Cox (creator of plan9port) and others use the [Evoluent VerticalMouse][evm].
-As the name implies, it has a vertical orientation: on the right (for the right-handed model), it has three buttons and a scrollwheel.
+As the name implies, it has a vertical orientation: on the right (for the right-handed model), it has three buttons and a scroll wheel.
 I have not yet tried this myself; it is expensive and the vertical orientation is not what I am used to.